SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

-Unlike a single-line string literal, a multiline string literal can contain unescaped double quotes (``"``), carriage returns, and line feeds.
+Unlike a single-line string literal, a multiline string literal can contain unescaped double quotation marks (``"``), carriage returns, and line feeds.
-It can't contain three unescaped double quotes next to each other.
+It can't contain three unescaped double quotation marks next to each other.

 The line break after the ``"""`` that begins the multiline string literal